vishaltak/gitlab-development-kit/doc/howto/auto_devops/tips_and_troubleshooting.md

 #### SSH requires a passphrase

 For GDK to run, it needs to be able to SSH into `qa-tunnel.gitlab.info` without user input.
-The following steps will allow you to authenticate without entering your passphrase on future logins:
+The following steps allow you to authenticate without entering your passphrase on future logins:

 1. Run [`ssh-add`](https://linux.die.net/man/1/ssh-add).
 1. Enter your passphrase.